Gravitational Blocks, Spindles and GK Geometry: Spindly gravitational blocks

 We now compute the fluxes through another preferred class of $(2n-1)$-dimensional submanifolds $\Sigma_a \subset Y_{2n+1}$.
 Specifically, we consider $\Sigma_a$ which are the total spaces of the supersymmetric submanifolds $S_a$ of the fibres $X_{2n-1}$ defined above, that are then fibred over the spindle $\Sigma$:

-The associated flux through this class of cycles is\footnote{We emphasize that the fluxes $\Nas_a$ are, in general, distinct from the fluxes $\mathcal{N}_\alpha$ in \eqref{fluxquantize}.
-In particular, there are examples with non-vanishing $M_a$ and $H_{2n-1}(\Y,\R)=0$.}
+The associated flux through this class of cycles is\footnote{We emphasize that the fluxes $\Nas_a$ are, in general, distinct from the fluxes $\mathcal{N}_\alpha$ in \eqref{fluxquantize} -- see \eqref{refeqn}.
+We also note that even when $H_{2n-3}(\X,\R)=0$, so that the homology classes of $S_a$ in the fibres $\X$ are necessarily trivial, it does not follow that the $M_a$ are zero.
+Indeed, these are integrals of the flux over $\Sigma_a$, whose homology classes are generically non-trivial due to the fibration.}

 where $\Nas_a\in \mathbb{Z}$.
 In a completely analogous fashion to how we derived the block formula \eqref{generalblock}, we can split the integral in \eqref{fluxes0} into two pieces as

 where recall that $S_a^\pm$ are the copies of the $S_a$ in the fibres over the north and south poles of the spindle, respectively.
 We thus conclude that these preferred fluxes are related to the R-charges associated to these submanifolds via